ifyoucanhear/eclipse/README.md

 - use informal language on all occasions
 - strings are always lowercase unless it's an internal value
-- keep translations as friendly and fun as possible
+- keep translations as friendly and fun as possible. just as if cobalt user was your buddy
-- word-for-word translations from original language are not valid
+- robotic translations from original language are not valid
-- you can rephrase sentences as long as they keep the same sense
+- you can (and should) rephrase sentences as long as they keep the same sense, if you think it'd be better that way
 - you can add wordplays or puns if it feels natural to do so
-- even though i love cursing, keep that away from translations
+- even though i love cursing, keep that to minimum in translations, and do **not** use offensive words
 - always check if there are issues in UI with your localization
 - there's no need to translate `changelogcontenttitle` and `changelogcontent`, because those are very often changed. you can remove both of them from your translation file
 - add "(in english)" in translation language to `changeloglastcommit` and `changeloglastmajor`, because those are almost always kept exclusively in english. remove that phrase if you do translate major update changelog
+  - example: `"changeloglastcommit": "последний коммит (на английском)"`
 - be nice

 ## todo